Long-Term Disability Insurance for Comptrollers

 Your role as a comptroller likely requires meticulous attention to detail, accuracy, and critical thinking.
 As a result, your ability to perform your job can be compromised if you suffer from a long-term disability that affects your ability to work.

 If you cannot perform your work as a comptroller and have long-term disability insurance, you may be entitled to benefits.
-The long-term disability attorneys of Abell and Capitan Law can help you seek benefits through your long-term disability insurance.
+The long-term disability attorneys of Capitan Law can help you seek benefits through your long-term disability insurance.
 We can also help you appeal a wrongful denial of benefits.
 Contact us today at [phone number] or fill out our online form for a confidential consultation.

 What Is Long-Term Disability Insurance